epn-vespa/gdal-fits-docker/README.md

 Running the container without any arguments will by default output the GDAL version string as well as the supported raster and vector formats:

-    docker run epn-vespa/gdal-fits
+    docker run gdal-fits

-The following command will open a bash shell in a Fedora based environment with GDAL available:
+The following command will open a bash shell in a Ubuntu based environment with GDAL for FITS available:

-    docker run -t -i epn-vespa/gdal-fits /bin/bash
+    docker run -t -i gdal-fits /bin/bash

 You will most likely want to work with data on the host system from within the docker container, in which case run the container with the -v option.
 Assuming